andela-stuff/cp-defence/README.md

 ### To Exceed Expectation
 > * All static content reference in HTML should be compressed and minified into one file on deployment.

+## Code Quality

+### To Meet Expectation
+> * Code should be formatted with consistent, logical and easy to read formatting as described in the style guide.
+> * Ensure the appropriate HTTP status code is returned for different scenarios.
+> * Ensure user inputs are properly validated both in the server and client sides.
+> * Ensure there aren't excessive calls to the server or database.